zemccartney/flavorist/notes/notes.md

 - [x] Work through test manually, on a fork
     - accidentally did git reset WRONG ORIGIN BRANCH (origin/master, not origin/pal).
     What the fuck happened?
 How would you recover?
-- [] Get basic shell script running — TAILORED TO OUR PROCESS ONLY
+- [x] Get basic shell script running — TAILORED TO OUR PROCESS ONLY
     - [x] Can take input and store in variables
     - [x] Variables work in string building
-    - [] Add linting
+    - [x] Add linting
 - [] Read and write some more
+(experiment w/ tagging in history; creating, cherry-picking,)
 - [] Try to answer the questions below
 - [] Polish the script, make it better
     - [] error handling?
     - [] sensible defaults?
     - [] prompts?
     - [] logging?
-    - [] WRAP IN NODE, MAKE USABLE VIA NPX
+    - [x] WRAP IN NODE, MAKE USABLE VIA NPX
-    - [] help option and page!! https://github.com/alanshaw/david/blob/master/bin/usage.txt
+    - [x] help option and page!! https://github.com/alanshaw/david/blob/master/bin/usage.txt
     - [] write tests? overkill?
 - [] Polish the README
     - [] Ask Devin about publicizing and explaining flavoring?
+    - [] shellcheck for shell linting

 ## QUESTIONS